-“Teachers are a good source of information,” says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children’s Health℠.
-“Teachers work with a lot of different children and thus have a bigger sample for comparison than most parents, which can help teachers more easily recognize what is not normal.”
+"Teachers are a good source of information," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist, Research Director of the Neuropsychology Service at Children's Health℠ and Assistant Professor at UT Southwestern.
+"Teachers work with a lot of different children and thus have a bigger sample for comparison than most parents, which can help teachers more easily recognize what is not normal."

-At the same time, Dr. Holland says, it is important to recognize that most teachers are not formally trained in diagnosing learning disabilities, so don’t panic if your child’s teacher suggests a particular diagnosis.
+At the same time, Dr. Holland says it is important to recognize that most teachers are not formally trained in diagnosing learning disabilities, so don't panic if your child's teacher suggests a diagnosis.
 Although there may indeed be an issue, it may be caused by something else entirely.

 "If a child is having trouble at school, you need to understand what the cause is," Dr. Holland says.
 "An evaluation can really pinpoint that and rule out other possibilities, so that intervention can be targeted to the correct underlying cause.
 Intervention will only be effective if you're targeting the right problem, and that requires the right diagnosis."

-A comprehensive psychological or neuropsychological evaluation will provide a personalized learning plan for your child.
-This plan may include different teaching techniques, assistive technology, or individualized study techniques.
-You can use your child’s learning plan to work with the school to make accommodations or modifications to your child’s education to help him/her succeed.
+A comprehensive psychological or neuropsychological evaluation will provide a personalized learning plan for your child if they need one.
+This plan may include different teaching techniques, assistive technology or individualized study techniques.
+You can use your child's learning plan to work with the school to make accommodations or modifications to your child's education to help him/her succeed.

-By identifying learning disabilities early, you can equip your child with the tools he/she needs for school before he/she gets too far behind.
-Early identification and intervention can also help make school less frustrating for your child, improving his/her behavior and helping him/her feel more comfortable and self-confident at school over the long term.
+By identifying learning disabilities early, you can equip your child with the tools they need for school before they get too far behind.
+Early identification and intervention can also help make school less frustrating for your child, improving their behavior and helping them feel more comfortable and self-confident at school over the long term.
 With appropriate intervention, many children with learning disabilities become high achievers in school and develop strategies to minimize the effects of their disability.